 The proposed legal text changes are track changed against the most recently published charging methodology pre-release.

-Considering whether, if the proposed variation were made, the Agreement would better facilitate the achievement of one or more of the DCUSA Charging Methodology Objectives than if that variation were not made, and providing a rationale for this assessment.
+Considering whether, if the proposed variation were made, the Agreement would better facilitate the achievement of one or more of the DCUSA Charging Objectives than if that variation were not made and providing a rationale for this assessment.

 On finalisation of the modelling documentation, the Working Group is to ensure that the tariffs in the model and in Schedule 15 are reflected accurately.

-DCUSA General Objectives and DCUSA Charging Methodology Objectives
+DCUSA General Objectives and DCUSA Charging Objectives

-Charging Methodology Change Proposals should only be assessed against the DCUSA Charging Methodology Objectives and the DCUSA General Change Proposals should be assessed on DCUSA General Objectives.
+When undertaking an assessment of whether or not a Change Proposal better facilitates either or both of the DCUSA Charging Objectives or DCUSA General Objectives the following three scenarios should be considered:

-Only Change Proposals impacted by both Charging and General objectives are to be assessed on both General and Charging Objectives.
+Where a Change Proposal seeks to amend one or more of the following Schedules, then it is to be assessed against only the DCUSA Charging Objectives:

+Schedule 16 - Common Distribution Charging Methodology;

+Schedule 17 - EHV Charging Methodology (FCP Model);

+Schedule 18 – EHV Charging Methodology (LRIC Model);

+Schedule 22 - Common Connection Charging Methodology;

+Schedule 20 - Production Of The Annual Review Pack;

+Schedule 29 - Calculation Of Discount Percentages For The Purpose Of Determining Certain LDNO Use Of System Charges; or

+Schedule 32 - Residual Charging Bands.

+Where a Change Proposal seeks to amend any other section or schedule that is not one of the above Schedules, then it is to be assessed against only the DCUSA General Objectives:

+Where a Change Proposal seeks to amend Schedules 16, 17, 18, 20, 22, 29 and/or 32, and another section or schedule of the DCUSA as well (e.g., a Change Proposal may propose to make changes to both Schedule 16 and Section 2A) then the Change Proposal may be assessed against both the General Objectives and the Charging Objectives.

+The General Objectives and Charging Objectives are set out in Clause 3 of the DCUSA and are provided below for ease of reference:

-DCUSA General Objectives
+3. DCUSA OBJECTIVES

+3.1 The objectives of this Agreement (such objectives being the General Objectives), except in respect of the Charging Methodologies, are set out in Condition 22 of the Distribution Licences.
+For ease of reference, the General Objectives are set out below using the terminology of this Agreement (but in the case of any inconsistency with the Distribution Licences, the Distribution Licences shall prevail):

-The development, maintenance and operation by the DNO Parties and IDNO Parties of efficient, co-ordinated, and economical Distribution Networks
+3.1.1 the development, maintenance and operation by each of the DNO Parties and IDNO Parties of an efficient, coordinated, and economical Distribution System;

-The facilitation of effective competition in the generation and supply of electricity and (so far as is consistent therewith) the promotion of such competition in the sale, distribution and purchase of electricity
+3.1.2 the facilitation of effective competition in the generation and supply of electricity and (so far as is consistent with that) the promotion of such competition in the sale, distribution and purchase of electricity;

-The efficient discharge by the DNO Parties and IDNO Parties of obligations imposed upon them in their Distribution Licences
+3.1.3 the efficient discharge by each of the DNO Parties and IDNO Parties of the obligations imposed upon them by their Distribution Licences; and

-The promotion of efficiency in the implementation and administration of this Agreement
+3.1.4 the promotion of efficiency in the implementation and administration of this Agreement and the arrangements under it; and

-Compliance with the Regulation on Cross-Border Exchange in Electricity and any relevant legally binding decisions of the European Commission and/or the Agency for the Co-operation of Energy Regulators.
+3.1.5 compliance with the EU Internal Market Regulation and any relevant legally binding decisions of the European Commission and/or the Agency for the Co-operation of Energy Regulators.